tempertemper/www.tempertemper.net/src/site/case-studies/2018-06-02--establishing-a-design-system.md

 The interface was built in [Vue.js](https://vuejs.org) so the code in the pattern library was deliberately kept JavaScript free.
 This meant:

-- it would be technology agnostic and future proof: if the engineers moved to a new frontend framework the library would no require any updates
+- it would be technology agnostic and future proof: if the engineers moved to a new frontend framework the library would require no updates
 - maintenance would be simpler, as all JavaScript enhancements would be taken care of by the framework; states (for example 'open' and 'closed') were documented as a 'variant' in the pattern library